TaylorPzreal/ngx-cropper/README.md

       cancelBtnClass: null, // default bootstrap styles, btn btn-default
       applyBtnName: 'Apply', // default Apply
       applyBtnClass: null, // default bootstrap styles, btn btn-primary
+      errorMsgs: {  // These error msgs are to be displayed to the user (not the ones sent in returnData)
+        4000: null, // default `Max size allowed is ${maxsize}kb, current size is ${currentSize}kb`
+        4001: null  // default 'When sent to the server, something went wrong' },
       fdName: 'file', // default 'file', this is  Content-Disposition: form-data; name="file"; filename="fire.jpg"
       aspectRatio: 1 / 1, // default 1 / 1, for example: 16 / 9, 4 / 3 ...
       viewMode: 0 // default 0, value can be 0, 1, 2, 3